Deep Dive

 1. Zero Blockchain Mainnet Launch (Fall 2026)

-Overview: An immutable contract enforces an onchain referendum every six months, allowing ZRO holders to vote on activating or deactivating the protocol's fee switch (LayerZero Foundation).
-If activated, fees collected from cross-chain messages are burned.
-The next vote is estimated for October 2026, following the six-month cycle.
+Overview: An immutable smart contract enforces a public, onchain referendum every six months where ZRO holders vote to activate or deactivate the protocol's fee switch (LayerZero Foundation).
+The next vote is scheduled for June 2026.
+If activated, fees collected from cross-chain messages would be used to buy back and burn ZRO tokens.

 Conclusion